barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 2. <a name="footnote_2"></a>AliPay is the payment rail originating from the B2B platform [Alibaba][19].
 It is a bit of a stretch, but I am including it here nevertheless.
 3. <a name="footnote_3"></a>E.g. chatting in WeChat, ride hailing in GoJek.
 A.k.a. as the [thin end of the wedge][16] strategy.
+4. <a name="footnote_4"></a>If I owe you 10 and you owe me 10, we owe each other nothing.
+5. <a name="footnote_5"></a>Sender says to Joe "Pass £10 on to Recipient and I owe you".
+Joe says to Jane "Here is the £10 that I owed you, pass it on, please".
+Jane says to Jack "Here are £10 for Recipient, add it to my debt".
+Jack finally says to Recipient "Here is £10 from Sender, you now owe me".
+This is better visualized and explained [here][36].
+6. <a name="footnote_6"></a>This is the same role that the US dollar plays in the real-world FX markets and cross-border payments.
+7. <a name="footnote_7"></a>Just as "Ripple EUR" was issued by the left-hand gateway, "Ripple GBP" has been issued by another gateway.
+This is what is converted in the Ripple exchange: one type of IOU for another.
+It is not "magic'ed up".
+8. <a name="footnote_8"></a>Same way you rip a debt certificate once the debt has been paid off.

   [1]: https://sgerogia.github.io/Payments-Intro-Part1/